AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-cja-setup.md

 1. Drag the new field to the metric or dimension.

-1. Repeat this process for all metrics and dimensions that use fields from deprecated "Media" data type.
+1. Repeat this process for all metrics and dimensions that use fields from the deprecated "Media" data type.

 #### Option 2